College Costs: What to Expect and How to Plan

 • Private Four Year: $55,800

-Just like with car shopping, most families do not end up paying the full “sticker price” for college.
+Like with car shopping, most families do not end up paying the full “sticker price” for college.
 The price you pay, also called the net price, may be lower due to merit scholarships and financial aid.
-Merit scholarships are given to students without consideration of financial need.
-Merit scholarships recognize a student’s accomplishment in academics or in areas such as community service, arts, and sports.
-Families who seek to maximize the amount of merit aid their students receive are advised to plan during high school paying attention to academic performance, planning for testing, and developing extracurricular interests.
-Careful planning of the college list can also offer an advantage in merit scholarships.
+Merit scholarships recognize a student’s academic accomplishments or in areas such as community service, arts, and sports.
+Merit scholarships do not consider financial need.
+Families seeking to maximize the merit aid their students receive should plan during high school, paying attention to academic performance, testing, and developing extracurricular interests.
+Students hoping for merit scholarships should pay special attention to the college list with the understanding not all colleges offer merit scholarships.

-Families often fail to accurately guess their eligibility for financial aid.
-Middle class families are typically upset when they find out they qualify for less than they expected, and some upper-middle class families who assume they are ineligible may be surprised to find out their student receives some aid if they choose a higher cost school.
+Families often fail to guess their eligibility for financial aid accurately.
+Middle-class families are typically upset when they find out they qualify for less than expected.
+Some upper-middle class families who assume they are ineligible may be surprised to find out their student receives some aid if they choose a higher-cost private school.

 Avoid the Senior Year Fiasco

-Understandably, many parents feel uncomfortable talking about finances with their kids.
-They may not want to stress out their kids or they prefer to just believe that one way or another it will work out.
+Understandably, many parents feel uncomfortable talking about finances with their children.
+They may not want to stress out their teens, or they prefer to believe that one way or another will work out.
 This approach can be problematic for many reasons.
-Far too often it ends with a bad situation senior year.
-The teen may assume that as long as they get into a particular college that parents are willing and able to finance it.
-So, students may get their heart set on an unrealistic choice and when the offers come in spring of senior year, they have to face reality.
-Their parents don’t think NYU is worth $150,000 more than the very good small liberal arts college that thanks to a large merit scholarship offer will cost less than half the price.
+Far too often, it ends with a bad situation senior year.
+Teens may assume that as long as they get into a particular college, their parents will be willing and able to finance it.
+So, students may get their hearts set on an unrealistic choice, and when the offers come in the spring of senior year, they have to face reality.
 This problem can be avoided by open conversations and a realistic look at the options earlier in the process.

 Talk Early in High School

-Many teens benefit from hearing early in high school that their choices will make a difference in college choices and college costs.
-A motivated high school student who commits to very seriously studying for the ACT or SAT, to getting good grades, and to applying for scholarships can often shave thousands of dollars off the price of college.
-It may help for your student to think of this as a potentially very lucrative job that may end up paying hundreds of dollars an hour.
+Many teens benefit from hearing early in high school that their choices will make a difference in college options.
+A motivated high school student who commits to very seriously studying for the ACT or SAT, getting good grades, and applying for scholarships can often shave thousands of dollars off the price of college.
+It may help your student to think of this as a potentially very lucrative job that may end up paying hundreds of dollars an hour.
 Talking early about your expectations allows students to plan.

 Graduation Rates Make a Big Difference in Costs

 Parents may not realize that just over half of students who begin college ever graduate.
 Those who do graduate are often taking more than four years.
-Delayed graduation is such a trend that education analysts now speak primarily in terms of the six year graduation rate, as though we’ve all just accepted college now takes six years.
-As you consider college options, one factor to consider is the graduation rate and typical time to graduation.
-This can make a huge difference because the price of four years at a private college with a higher four year graduation rate may be less than six years at the lower cost state university where graduation more often takes five or six years.
+Delayed graduation is such a trend that education analysts speak primarily about the six-year graduation rate, as though we’ve all just accepted college now takes six years.
+As you consider college options, one factor is the graduation rate and typical time to graduation.
+The price of four years at a private college with a higher four-year graduation rate may be less than six years at a lower-cost state university, where graduation more often takes five or six years.